Carrie Kelley: The Dark Knight Strikes Again

 Three years later, Kelley has begun calling herself "Catgirl".
 She remains Batman's able second-in-command.
 She wears a skin-tight cat costume with a leopard pattern and is now trained extensively in combat.
 Her equipment includes motorized rollerskates and an arm cannon that fires batarangs.
 Catgirl's main duty is to oversee an army of Batboys to help save the world from a police-state dictatorship, led by Lex Luthor and Brainiac.
-She leads them into battle, liberating imprisoned heroes such as the Atom and Flash.
 However, she also causes serious injury to a Batboy who exceeded her orders by maiming and killing a couple of police officers.
 She beats him up and tells the others to treat him but not bother with anesthetic.
 Once alone, however, she breaks down in tears but is offered a comforting hand by Batman.
-She has been referred to as "The daughter [Batman] never had" but also as "jailbait".

-Carrie eventually comes into conflict with a supernatural man resembling Joker and attempts to kill the man with arrows, thermite, acid, and C4.
-However, the man still returns to make an attempt on her life in the Batcave, turning out to be a genetically modified and now-homicidal Dick Grayson having resented her because he had been shoddily treated and dumped by Batman.
+Kelley eventually comes into conflict with a supernatural man resembling Joker, who is revealed to be Dick Grayson having resented her because he had been shoddily treated and dumped by Batman.
 Her lips are badly lacerated and several of her bones are broken in the fight.
-Thinking that she is about to die, she tells Batman that she loves him, with Batman later reflecting that he feels the same (Frank Miller clarified in an interview in the book Batman Through the Ages that Batman saw Carrie as a daughter, meaning Carrie most likely saw Batman as a father figure).
-Batman, however, arrives and stalls Grayson long enough for Ralph Dibny to get Carrie to safety.
-It was noted that Carrie was developing feelings for Atom.
+Thinking that she is about to die, Kelley tells Batman that she loves him, with Batman later reflecting that he feels the same.
+Frank Miller clarified in an interview in the book Batman Through the Ages that Batman saw Kelley as a daughter, meaning Kelley most likely saw Batman as a father figure.